-Mad Tea Party is a classic spinning attraction at the Magic Kingdom in Walt Disney World.
-You’ll run straight into the teacups ride as you exit Tomorrowland and enter into Fantasyland.
+Mad Tea Party is commonly referred to as the Teacups Ride.
+This classic spinning attraction is located at Magic Kingdom in Walt Disney World.

 The below chart references details for Mad Tea Party.